Key Takeaways

 The contents of possum droppings can change seasonally as their food sources become available.
 In summer and fall, you might notice more fruit seeds and berry remnants, while winter droppings might show more evidence of insect consumption and scavenging.

-These seasonal changes can help wildlife enthusiasts track the dietary adaptations of local possum populations throughout the year.
+These seasonal changes can help wildlife enthusiasts track how local possums adjust their diet through the year.

 Typical Size & Shape of Raccoon Droppings